 "Those are the rules."

 It was so difficult to even think—let alone focus—and this imp had already asked so much from him.
-When he looked at his master, he saw those black eyes in the darkness of his vision, and it was obvious that it would not be long before death claimed him.
+When he looked at his master, he saw those black eyes in the encroaching dark, and he knew death claim him soon.

 "Child, would you like to live?" the imp asked with a smile on his face, and the possibility of life stunned the boy.

 "That is cruelty, imp.
 You would not stoop so low," the specter murmured, but Rumpelstiltskin clearly did not care.

-However, since he was only six years old, the miller's boy thought about extending his life.
+However, since he was only six years old, the boy thought about extending his life.
 There was a whole world out there that had been taken away from him by his father and the imp, and so he nodded.
 He wanted to live; he wanted to be able to walk back to the village and tell his father about living forever and shove it in his greedy face.

 The boy couldn't see anymore, he wasn't able to tell the imp's eyes from the darkness that had swept over his eyes, but he knew he still had some life.
-It was only four words; he had strength enough for that.
+It was only four words.
+He had strength enough for that.

-"My name… is Rumpel… stilts… kin," the boy said.
+"My name… is Rumpel… stilts… kin…"

 “If there is justice in these worlds, then the man lying there shall experience more pain in the afterlife than he could possibly understand.
-Hopefully, this living hell will seem so much lighter in comparison," the reaper finished before sighing and looking down at the boy.
-He could not abandon a poor, cursed child like this; he had to do something.
+Hopefully, this living hell will seem so much lighter in comparison," the reaper concluded before sighing and looking down.
+He could not abandon a poor, cursed child like this.

 The miller’s boy stopped existing at that moment, and in his place rose Rumpelstiltskin the Third.
 With a smile on his face, the imp casually jumped forward before walking down the road, grateful to feel sunlight on his face.
-He did not know exactly why, but he felt like the village behind him was some place he'd rather not be, so that left the option of the wide-open road.
+He didn’t know exactly why, but he felt like the village behind him was some place he'd rather not be, so that left the option of the wide-open road.
 It just felt right.
 In fact, he imagined he had a distinct chance of running into gophers and having an adventure, though he had no idea what a gopher looked like or what they might consider an adventure.

 Less grateful, Death watched as the now-insane imp departed from the village that had abandoned him.
 Certain of almost nothing else, the reaper knew he would always watch out for that poor boy.
 Against such cruelty it was the least he could do, but he put the thought out of his mind as he turned his gaze to the village behind him.
-It had become obvious that he needed to pay the miller a visit; a man like that did not deserve a life of fortune or peace.
+It had become obvious that he needed to pay the miller a visit.

+A man like that did not deserve a life of fortune or peace.